 - Check if the pointer turns out to be a vertical bar in the textbox.

 - Check if the mouse pointer is in the right place where it is intended to point.

 Test Cases For Wireless Mouse

-- Check the mouse over a link the mouse cursor icon gets changed or not.
+- Check the mouse over whether a link to the mouse cursor icon gets changed or not.

-- Check on hover over a menu or submenu is open or not.
+- Check whether by hovering over whether a menu or submenu is open or not.

 - Check if the tooltip message is displaying on hover.
-(If tooltip message is present )
+(If a tooltip message is present )

-- Check when the user moves the cursor from any object then the mouse pointer should go to normal view.
+- When the user moves the cursor from any object, the mouse pointer should go to normal view.

 These are some of the test cases that I can think of.
-Many other specific test cases can be made based on the type, and the company of the device.
+Many other specific test cases can be made based on the type and the device’s company.
 Feel free to let me know if you have any other test cases in mind.
 I’d be happy to add these test cases to the above list.